Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

 In the above example, I searched for a flight from Boston to Edinburgh in August.
 Normally it would cost $890, but you can cash in your UR points at 1.5 cents per point when you have the CSR.
 The total roundtrip cost is under 60,000 UR points.

 The best value of UR points is when you transfer them to partner airlines.
-You can get 2 cents or more value per point, making your 60,000 UR points worth $1200 of airfare.
+You can get 2 cents or more value per point, making your 80,000 UR points worth $1600 or more of airfare.

 Chase Ultimate Reward Transfer Travel Partners